BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 Therefore, "relevant" SW and HW versions should always be present for testing.
 To make this possible, the affected departments of a company must agree on a standard for "relevant" versions.
 Then, if a new "relevant" HW or SW version is rolled out, it should be stored at least once in the company.
-In order to protect against possible losses, you should consider to store a version several times (redundancies).
+In order to protect against possible losses, you should consider storing a version several times (redundancies).
 To do this, a company must create the necessary capacity and infrastructure.
 Therefore, managers, developers, testers, and security experts need to design a plan for the implementation.
 As a point of reference for relevant versions, the complexity version updates should be taken into consideration, i.e., how many adaptations a user needs to make during an update.
 To integrate the results of the tests into the software development process, appropriate languages and formats must be defined for documenting them.
-Clear responsibilities have to be defined, so that the test results can be adequately addressed and security gaps closed for all versions.
+Clear responsibilities have to be defined, so that the test results can be adequately addressed, and security gaps closed for all versions.

 ##### ASSESSMENT
 * Can products be tested hardware independently?
-* Can products be updated subsequently after roll out?
+* Can products be updated subsequently after rollout?
 * Can results from penetration tests be reused?
 * Is security already implemented into the lifecycle?